-01 – 13 July.
-Featuring international artists, including John Anderson (international oboe soloist) and Winner of Sir Karl Jenkins Award, flautist Emma Halnan.
+01 – 11 July.
+Starting on 30th June, this is a musical event not to be missed.
+2019's celebration featured international artists including John Anderson (international oboe soloist) and Winner of Sir Karl Jenkins Award, flautist Emma Halnan.
 There is an enormous variety of music for all tastes.

 Find out more about the Gower Festival

-6- 7 July.
-The show is visible along the entire five mile stretch of the stunning Swansea Bay with spectacular views of the air displays which features some of the world’s best military and civilian aviation display teams.
+04- 05 July.
+The show is visible along the entire five mile stretch of the stunning Swansea Bay with spectacular views of the air displays, which features some of the world’s best military and civilian aviation display teams.
 Ground attractions include an interactive military village, trade stands, children’s entertainment, funfair and lots more.

 Find out more about Wales Airshow

 05 – 07 July.
 Gemau Cymru is a bilingual signature event for young people in the Welsh sporting calendar enhancing the performance pathway of Olympic, Commonwealth and Paralympic sports.
 It provides an opportunity for talented young athletes to compete in a high profile multi-sport event while experiencing an athlete village environment.

 07 – 12 July.
 The annual festival will be held at the Royal International Pavilion in Llangollen.
 Six days of music and folk dance from all over the world in one place.
 2019's Llanfest musical acts included Fratellis, The Coral, Dodgy and The Pigeon Detectives.